sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-location.md

 Sensible can highlight the incorrect location in the following circumstances:

-- If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:type) , then Sensible can't find the fuzzy match.
+- If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:type) , then Sensible can fail to find a match or find an inaccurate match.
+- If there are multiple candidates fuzzy matches in the document (for example, two instances of `April 7`), Sensible chooses the top-scoring match regardless of its location in the document.
+Sensible doesn't use page location data to find the match.
+- If the LLM doesn't
 -

-- edit distance stuff for the fuzzy matching -- LIKE that but the starting point doesn't have to be hte start of the line .. additions of all the other characters ... edit distance not the same ...
-- LLM reformatted it
+-
 - stuf IN the doc
 - document metadata like its wordcount
 - takes the closest match ---> takes all c --> so might be the wrong source